cpit405/react-slides/slides.md

 ## Setting up Firebase (IV)
 - create a new file `firebase.js` under `/src/` and add your Firebase config
+- Add the following code and paste the `firebaseConfig` object from the previous step.

 ```javascript
 import { initializeApp } from 'firebase/app';